 Everyone that wants to go to Australia needs a valid visa.
 A tourist visa, which allows you to travel around Australia for 30 days, is free of charge.
 If you want to go to Australia for a longer period of time, you might want to look into a Work & Holiday visa.

 Which visa you need and how much it costs, you can find on the website of the Australian Government.
-They provide a visa finder which makes it very easy to check what kind of visa you need, how much it will cost you and how you can apply for one.
+They provide a visa finder which makes it very easy to check what kind of visa you need, how much it will cost you, and how you can apply for one.

-Transport costs to get around in Australia
+Transportation costs to get around in Australia

 To get around Australia you have a couple of options.
 Rent a car or camper or buy one.
-You can also choose to get around with public transport or take domestic flights to fly from one to another city.
+You can also choose to get around with public transportation or take domestic flights to fly from one to another city.

 Car rental Australia

 You can rent a car in Australia from US$25 a day.
-This is a small car, which will perfectly drive you from A to B. During high season prices can go up a lot and the same car might cost you around US$80 a day!
+This is a small car, which will drive you from A to B. During high season prices can go up a lot and the same car might cost you around US$80 a day!